 Same tile, different format

-“Another theme at this year’s Cersaie were displays that showcased mono coloured rooms where only the shapes of the tiles differed.
+“Another tile trend for 2016 that was a theme at this year’s Cersaie were displays that showcased mono coloured rooms where only the shapes of the tiles differed.
 For example, a different sized wall and floor tile as well as a feature tile such as a hexagon or mosaic made from the same tile.

 “This trend creates rooms with an architectural feel — adding interest, layers and subtle sophistication that won’t date quickly.”